 \subsubsection{Heuristics based on morphosyntactic annotation}

 Morphosyntactic feature values can be extracted via heuristics from morphologically and syntactically annotated texts.
 For example, word order features can be calculated by counting the average direction of dependency relations or constituency hierarchies \citep{liu2010dependency}.
 Consider the tree of a sentence in Welsh from \namecite{Bender-2013} in Figure \ref{fig:welshtree}.
-The relative order of verb-subject, and verb-object can be deduced from the position of the relevant nodes \textit{VBD}, \textit{NN$_S$} and \textit{NN$_O$} (highlighted).
+The relative order of verb--subject, and verb--object can be deduced from the position of the relevant nodes \textit{VBD}, \textit{NN$_S$} and \textit{NN$_O$} (highlighted).

 Morphosyntactic annotation is often unavailable for resource-lean languages.
 In such cases, it can be projected from a source directly to several target languages through language transfer.
-For instance, \namecite{Ostling-2015} project source morpho-syntactic annotation directly to several languages through a multilingual alignment.
+For instance, \namecite{Ostling-2015} project source morphosyntactic annotation directly to several languages through a multilingual word alignment.
 After the alignment and projection, word order features are calculated by the average direction of dependency relations.
-Similarly, \namecite{Zhang-2016} transfer POS annotation with a model transfer technique relying on multilingual embeddings, created through monolingual mapping.
+Similarly, \namecite{Zhang-2016} transfer POS annotation with a model transfer technique relying on multilingual embeddings, created through monolingual mapping (see \S\ \ref{subsec:reprlearn}).
 After the projection, they predict feature values with a multiclass Support Vector Machine (SVM) using POS tag n-gram features.

 Finally, typological information can be extracted from Interlinear Glossed Texts (IGT).
 Such collections of example sentences are collated by linguists and contain grammatical glosses with morphological information.
 These can guide alignment between the example sentence and its English translation. \namecite{Lewis-2008} and \namecite{Bender-2013} project chunking information from English and train Context Free Grammars on target languages.
 After collapsing identical rules, they arrange them by frequency and infer word order features.